Visitor Guide to Klong Kloi Beach ( Bangbao Beach )

 That said, for anyone staying here the nightlife options are limited and whilst it is easy to get down to the beach for day trippers those staying there will find it hard to get a taxi up to one of the west coast beaches for a night out.

-The area inland from the beach is now being developed with more cheaper huts for people staying long term.
+The area inland from the beach is now being developed with more cheaper huts for people staying long term or on a tight budget.
 In fact, with the dusty sand roads and mellow atmosphere, it’s becoming a popular alternative for people who might have stayed on Lonely Beach in the past but now find it too noisy and crowded.

 Hat Sai Noi Beach